Morton Schapiro

-Early life
+Early life and education

-Schapiro spent his childhood in New Jersey.
+Schapiro spent his childhood in New Jersey and was raised in a Jewish family.

 Schapiro received a Bachelor of Science magna cum laude with a major in economics from Hofstra University in Long Island, New York, where he studied with Herman A. Berliner.
 He received a Master of Arts and a Doctor of Philosophy in economics from the University of Pennsylvania in 1979.
 At the University of Pennsylvania, he was research assistant to Richard Easterlin.

 Career

 After teaching at Penn for a year, where he received a Distinguished Teaching Award in 1978, Schapiro joined the economics faculty at Williams College in 1980, where he additionally served as assistant provost from 1986 to 1989.
 He left Williams to become the chair of the economics department at the University of Southern California in 1991, rising to become the dean of the College of Letters, Arts, and Sciences in 1994, and the vice president for planning in 1998.
 He was appointed as the 16th president of Williams College in 2000, a post he held until becoming president of Northwestern University in 2009.
 During Schapiro's tenure as Williams president, the college eliminated student loans in favor of grants for low-income students, tripled its number of tutorial courses offered, and increased diversity, with numbers of students of color rising by about eight percentage points, from about 25 to 33 percent of the total student body.
+Among his students at Williams was Kristin Forbes.